znation2010/capstone-project-Conference-page/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio: finish Desktop version
+# 📖 NATO Global Summit Conference Page

 <a name="about-project"></a>

-> Portfolio: Desktop portfolio is a project that is designed for us to get familiar with setting a using forms and inputs to validate user inputs also utilizing them for different devices also using Responsive design and linters.
+> The NATO Global Summit Conference Page website is a Capstone project from the first module in Microverse.
+My website is based on a design by Cindy Shin.
+I only built the Home and About pages.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> The Tech stack that were used in this project are HTML & CSS.
+> The Tech stack that were used in this project are HTML, JavaScript & CSS.

 <details>
   <summary>Client</summary>